 Please also see the additional “Costs” section of the FAQ’s

-When developers within Norfolk want to build properties they have to show that they are not increasing the pollution within the three main rivers, The Wensum, The Bure and The Yare.
+When developers want to build properties they have to show that they are not increasing the pollution within the local rivers.

 There are many ways they can do this, but one of them is by helping other homeowners within that same catchment area improve their situation, i.e. by replacing their septic tank with more efficient sewage treatment plants.

-In essence therefore, developers within Norfolk are ultimately funding the scheme.
+In essence therefore, developers within the catchment area are ultimately funding the scheme.

-In proceeding with the scheme the current owner and any future owner are then bound by a unilateral undertaking to look after the new sewage treatment plant.
-This includes the servicing and maintenance of the plant.
+The current owner and any future owner (over the next 90 years) are bound by a unilateral undertaking to look after the new sewage treatment plant, this includes the servicing and maintenance of the plant.

-The plant is owned by you at all times and therefore it is just like the roof on your house or your boiler, in that a certain amount of maintenance will be required.
+The plant is owned by you at all times and therefore it is just like the roof on your house or your boiler, in that a certain amount of maintenance will be required over the lifetime of the property, this is no different to the sewage treatment plant.

 Yes, the tank itself has a 15 year warranty and all of the serviceable parts come with a 3 year warranty which is provided by the manufacturer, Graf.